Roofing dumpster rental in Iowa City

 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a 25-square roof tear-off in Iowa City?
-The math is straightforward: one square of asphalt shingles equals two-thirds of a cubic yard.
-Our low-wall 20-yard container handles this; it manages the heavy tonnage easily; we set the roll-off exactly where you need it for your project.
+How big a roll-off do you actually need for a roof tear-off in Iowa City?
+Most homeowners in Johnson County find a 20-yard container works well: one square of asphalt shingles equals roughly two-thirds of a cubic yard.
+Our low-wall roll-off helps with loading; it keeps your heavy tonnage within the weight limit for the haul.

 15-Yard Roofing Dumpster